heavyblotto/bfw/src/docs/technical-design.md

 - Secure headers.
 - API rate limiting.

+## Implemented Features
+- Splash page with responsive design and game introduction.
+- Release notes page with dynamic content loading from Markdown files.
+- Basic routing between splash, login, and registration pages.
+- Pixel font implementation for consistent typography.
+- Image optimization for background and logo images.

 ## Future Considerations
 - WebSocket support for real-time features.
-- Database integration for persistent data storage.
 - Progressive Web App (PWA) capabilities.
 - Internationalization (i18n) support.
 - Advanced state management with Zustand.
+- Implement remaining game pages and features as outlined in the game design document.

-This design document serves as a starting point and should be updated as the project evolves and new decisions are made.
+This design document serves as a living document and will be updated as the project evolves and new decisions are made.